sshkarupa/pgsql/Readme.md

 ### ... or via pgcli

-For using Postgres CLI (http://pgcli.com) you needed:
+For using Postgres CLI (http://pgcli.com) you need to:

 1) Install pgcli (see https://github.com/dbcli/pgcli)
 2) Run the following command